conor-o-driscoll/conor-o-driscoll.github.io/_teaching/macro.md

 5. _Doughnut Economics_ by Kate Raworth
 6. _Good Economics For Hard Times: Better Answers To Our Biggest Problems_ by Abhijit V. Banergee and Esther Duflo
 7. _Poor Economics_ by Abhijit V. Banergee
+8. _The Women Who Made Modern Economics_ by Rachel Reeves